 The Dynatrace Android Gradle plugin can only be used for Android projects that use the Android Gradle plugin to build the app.
-The Dynatrace Android Gradle must be applied to the root, either
+The Dynatrace Android Gradle must be applied to the top-level build file (either

-The Dynatrace Android Gradle plugin is hosted on JCenter and Maven Central.
+The Dynatrace Android Gradle plugin is hosted on Maven Central.